With a week to go until the 7th running of the Quad Rock 50 & 25 Mile Trail Races, here are some final thoughts and instructions:

 Parking passes will be distributed by parking volunteers at the entrance to the park in the morning.
 Make sure your pass is visible on your dash.
 Vehicles without a park pass may be ticketed.

-Lory State Park will be open for parking at 4am.
-Carpools of two or more participants for both races will be given priority parking close to the start at the Soldier Canyon trailhead.
-All others will be directed first to the Timber trailhead parking area and then down the main park road to loop left back towards the start on the Lodgepole Loop.
-Parking on Lodgepole will be on the right (east) side of the road.
+Lory State Park will be open for 50-mile parking at 4am.
+Carpools of two or more participants for both races will be given priority parking close to the start at the Soldier Canyon trailhead (while spots last).
+All others will be directed first to the Timber trailhead parking area and then down the main park road to loop left back towards the start on the Lodgepole Spur Road.
+Parking on the Lodgepole Spur Road will be on the right (east) side of the road.
 The earlier you get there, the closer to the start you’ll be parked.
 Directions and parking details are here.

 Horsetooth drop bags (mile 10.3 and 39.5) must be dropped off by 5:00 a.m. before the 50 mile race start.
 25 Mile runners may drop off a Horsetooth drop bag at Friday packet pickup.
 Finish drop bags may be left any time before each race start.

-Bib numbers will be assigned on the Ultrasignup entrant list by Wednesday if you want to pre-label your drop bag with name and race number.
+Bib numbers will be assigned on the Ultrasignup entrant list and on OpenSplitTime by end of day Wednesday if you want to pre-label your drop bag with name and race number.
 Horsetooth drop bags will be returned to the start/finish at about 5:00pm after the aid station team returns to the finish.
 It is a 20 minute drive from Lory to Horsetooth if you need to pick up your drop bag before then.

-This year at the post-race BBQ we will have beer from New Belgium Brewing (Fat Tire Amber Ale) and a refreshing raspberry weiss from Intersect Brewing.
+This year at the post-race BBQ we will have beer from New Belgium Brewing (Fat Tire Amber Ale).
 Runners will receive a meal ticket with their finisher mug.
 For those bringing family/friends who didn’t order extra meals when registering, food and a beer will be available for a $10 donation to our race beneficiary (cash/check).
 First beer is free for everyone, we then ask that you make a cash donation for additional beers.
-Our BBQ will be well stocked with burgers, brats, Amy’s vegan burgers, vegan quinoa salad from the Fort Collins Food Co-Op, Mary’s Mountain Cookies, Trader Joe’s fruit, Great Harvest buns, Eldorado Vitamin Water, Morning Fresh Dairy Chocolate Milk, and lots of other goodies.
-All BBQ proceeds will be donated to the Teaching Tree Early Childhood Learning Center.
+Our BBQ will be well stocked with burgers, brats, Amy’s vegan burgers, vegan quinoa salad from the Fort Collins Food Co-Op, Boulder Organic Soup, Mary’s Mountain Cookies, Great Harvest buns, fruit, and lots of other goodies.

 Salomon Running will be on hand after the race demo’ing their trail running line up.
 Check out the back of your race bib for an Altitude Running offer on Salomon shoes and also Drymax socks.
 Also check out your bib for an offer from our physical therapy partners, Colorado in Motion.
 During the awards and raffle, we’ll be giving away some great stuff from those sponsors and other race sponsors.